picardatjp/minesweeper_sdl/connect4/README.md

-# tetris in sdl
+# connect 4 in sdl
-haven't really started yet